swathi-0901/tasks/README.md

 ## Tweet

-This file consist of the code which help you to tweet using python script.
+This file consist of the code --- to tweet using python script.

 ### output of 1sttweet.py :
 ![tweet_view](https://user-images.githubusercontent.com/43814493/47562453-1fd33280-d93c-11e8-985a-d9951e53f348.png)